rachel-mclean/dig333-final-project/README.md

 * <img src = "https://user-images.githubusercontent.com/59896196/163923232-c8b87a3b-2df0-4f1d-860d-4c9e71e94ca5.jpg" width = "500" height = "400">

-### Milestone 2:
+### Milestone 2 & Milestone 3:
-Write the necessary Python Code: 1) for the sensor to recognize a knock and 2) for the motor to turn when the sensor correctly recognizes a knock.
+Milestone 2 - Write the necessary Python Code: 1) for the sensor to recognize a knock and 2) for the motor to turn when the sensor correctly recognizes a knock.
+Milestone 3 - Test all components with the Arduino on a breadboard to test functionality of the code.

 * Initially, I looked at two options:
   * Adapting [this](https://www.instructables.com/Secret-Knock-Detecting-Door-Lock/) code, written for Arduino in C+.
 This required use of a capacitator for the RaspberryPi.